johnpeart/johnpeart.github.io/src/posts/blogpost/2016-11-02-twenty-first-century-nhs-fax-and-paper-records.md

 Alas, I chose to trust the veracity of the information on the NHS Choices website I'd come from, and I pushed ahead with the registration form.

-This wasn't a redesigned service that might be analogous in quality to something that meets central government's Digital by Default Service Standard - it was merely a digital version of the paper form - but at least it was appropriately secured over an HTTPS connection.
+This wasn't a redesigned service that might be analogous in quality to something that meets central government’s Digital by Default Service Standard - it was merely a digital version of the paper form - but at least it was appropriately secured over an HTTPS connection.

 Form completed, I pressed submit.